 Each of the four main espresso drinks—latte, macchiato, cappuccino, and mocha—require similar preparation.
 Making these drinks begins with milk and espresso beans and requires a coffee grinder, scale, espresso machine, and steaming wand.
 You’ll also need the type of mug you’ll be serving your drink in and a receptacle for the milk, usually a metal carafe of some kind.

 All of these drinks begin by freshly grinding coffee beans, preferably using a quality conical burr grinder (see here).
 The coffee grounds are then packed into a portafilter, tampered down, and brewed using an espresso machine .
 Watch this basic video (see below) to understand how espresso is brewed.
-If you’re just getting into the coffee world, we recommend sampling espresso drinks made by a professional barista, known as a coffee bartender (see here).
+If you’re just getting into the coffee world, we recommend sampling espresso drinks made by a professional barista.

 Just like a latte, a macchiato begins with an espresso shot.
-A macchiato is typically brewed in a demitasse cup (see here) just like a regular shot of espresso would be.
-While you are pulling your shot, steam your milk using a steaming wand.
+A macchiato is typically brewed in a demitasse cup just like a regular shot of espresso would be.
+While you are pulling your shot, steam your milk using a frother just like you would with a latte.
 For a macchiato, you’ll want the milk to be a little foamier than what you use for a latte.
 Depending on how traditional you are making your macchiato, you only need a dollop of foamy milk.
 Some baristas prefer a little extra milk, so you might get some variation from one coffee shop to the next.
 After your espresso is ready, pour or scoop your milk on top of the espresso according to your preference.

-This barista uses about 1 oz of milk instead of the traditional drop to add a creamier flavor to his macchiato, but the traditional preparation is the same (see here).
+This barista uses about 1 oz of milk instead of the traditional drop to add a creamier flavor to his macchiato, but the traditional preparation is the same.

 A cappuccino serving mug is slightly smaller than a latte mug but much bigger than the demitasse cup used for espresso.
 The total volume of the final drink will be about 5-6 oz so many coffee shops have a separate serving mug for this drink.
 Most traditional Italian cappuccinos use a single shot, but many countries have standardized using a double shot for a cappuccino.
 The final ratio should be a 1:1:1 of espresso, milk, and milk foam, usually 2 oz each.
-Pull your espresso shot and steam your milk using your espresso machine and steaming wand.
+Pull your espresso shot and steam your milk.
 Rather than the microfoam of a latte, a cappuccino uses a much foamier consistency of milk.
 Because of this, many baristas will give their foamy milk an extra swirl before pouring it into their espresso and creating beautiful artwork.

-This barista here adds a combination of cocoa powder and hot water and brews the espresso over the top before adding steamed milk artwork just like a latte (see here).
+This barista here adds a combination of cocoa powder and hot water and brews the espresso over the top before adding steamed milk artwork just like a latte.